Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10 Best museums in London

 The British capital offers visitors from historical museums with objects from around the world to museums dedicated to fictional characters such as the famous Sherlock Holmes.
 Those who prefer natural sciences, the history of war or modern art, among other disciplines, will also be able to enjoy specific museums on these subjects.
-In short, London has an offer in this field hardly surpassed by any other city in the world.

 1. British Museum

-British Museum at Night| ©Jey han
+British Museum by Night| ©Jey han

-British Museum at Night| ©Jey han
+British Museum by Night| ©Jey han

 If there is a must-see when traveling to London, it is the British Museum.
 Not in vain, statistics state that it is the most visited tourist attraction in the whole city.

-Its collection covers the entire history of mankind and all its cultures.
-The museum has been divided into different departments to make the visit somewhat easier: Ancient Egypt and Sudan; Middle East; Ancient Greece and Rome; Great Britain, Europe and Prehistory; Asia; Africa, Oceania and the Americas and the collection of engravings and drawings.
+This museum was inaugurated in 1753 and today it houses more than eight million objects exhibited in 94 different galleries.
+Its collection covers the entire history of humanity and all its cultures: Ancient Egypt and Sudan; the Middle East; Ancient Greece and Rome; Great Britain, Europe and Prehistory; Asia; Africa, Oceania and the Americas and the collection of engravings and drawings.

 Information and tips for the visit: